BraveSoft-Vietnam/RoundedUI/README.md

 ## License

-RoundedUI is available under the APACHE license.
+RoundedUI is available under the MIT license.
 See the LICENSE file for more info.